 Wood won’t melt, it’ll just catch on fire.
 Seriously.
 Don’t put wood plates in the oven.

-While there are some wood plates that have been treated or coated in enamel of some kind, I would still not put it in the oven, just to be cautious.
-The last thing you want is a fire when all you wanted was warm food.
+While there are some wood plates that have been treated or coated in enamel of some kind, I would still not put them in the oven, just to be cautious.
+The last thing you want is a fire when all you want is warm food.

 Not sure this even needs to be said, but I’m sure someone, somewhere, will need to know this.

-Paper is even more flammable than wood.
-It’ll catch on fire at lower temperatures, so please do yourself a favor and don’t put paper products in the oven.
+Paper products are even more flammable than wood.
+It’ll catch on fire at lower temperatures, so please do yourself a favor and don’t put a paper plate in the oven.
 At all.
 Ever.
 Unless (maybe) if the oven is off, and you’re cleaning it with paper towels.